modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

-# Development process for Modelica Language 2.0.0
+ # Development process for Modelica Language

 The following describes the steps in the development process; who is involved and the expected decisions and results.
 The Modelica Association Project Modelica Language (MAP-Lang) decides on changing this process and in exceptional cases to deviate from it.
-The guiding principles of the development are GuidingPrinciples.MD
+The guiding principles of the development are [guiding principles](GuidingPrinciples.MD).

+This document document describes version 2.0.0 of the development process for the Modelica Language.

 # Changes of the specification document